Councillors and Elections

 When he is not at work, time has been spent refurbishing his home and garden and getting to know what it is like to live in a village.

 Richard joined the Parish Council to be able to take an active role in village life and help maintain and support the high standards that make Wilberfoss a great place to live.
+Richard first became a Parish Councillor in June 2019.

 Register of Interests